 - How much muscle mass did you gain or maintain while dieting?

 Through a process referred to as metabolic adaption, your body can compensate for decreased calories by slowing your metabolism down as much as 30% (1,2,3,4,5).
-But the effects of this phenomenon are typically short-lived, is not a drastic decrease for everyone, and it does not indicate a damaged metabolism (6).
+But the effects of this phenomenon are typically short term, are not a drastic decrease for everyone, and does not indicate a damaged metabolism (6).

 The other factor to consider is muscle mass.
-It is possible to lose body fat, and weight overall, and still increase your daily calorie needs if you increase your muscle mass.
-This is because, muscle weight, in particular, has a significant impact on your daily calorie needs, more so than overall weight.
+It is possible to lose body fat and weight overall, and still increase your daily energy needs if you build muscle.
+This is because, muscle weight, in particular, has a significant impact on your total daily energy expenditure (TDEE), more so than overall weight.
 Yes, you heard that correctly: having more muscle mass means you have a higher resting metabolic rate and can eat more food without gaining weight.

 Although hard to achieve, gaining muscle mass in a calorie deficit is possible for some people, especially if they begin strength training and eat a higher protein diet (7).